Keep Your Tree's Bark Clean, Healthy, and Beautiful

 To dislodge deposits from the crevices of rough tree bark, you'll need cold water as well as a bucket full of hot, soapy water—and lots of elbow grease!

-Before you start washing the tree, spray water over the trunk or spray it down with a hose to loosen and soften any deposits of dirt, pollution, insect eggs, fungal spores, etc.
+Before you start washing the tree, spray the trunk down with a hose to loosen and soften any deposits of dirt, pollution, insect eggs, fungal spores, etc.

 Next, mix up the washing solution.